elementor/elementor/docs/modules/container-converter/container-converter.md

 It registers 2 commands:

-- `$e.run( 'container-converter/convert', { container } )` - Converts a single "convertable" element and its descendants to a Containers.
+- `$e.run( 'container-converter/convert', { container } )` - Converts a single "convertible" element and its descendants to a Containers.

 - `$e.run( 'container-converter/convert-all' )` - Converts the whole page to Containers.